learn-co-curriculum/dsc-categorical-variables-regression/README.md

     dtype: float64

 This may seem like a lot of extra work, but the key difference is that the scikit-learn `ohe` object "remembers" the categories that it created, and can apply the same transformation to a future dataset.
-This is necessary in a machine learning context, but you can consider if optional for now.
+This is necessary in a machine learning context, but you can consider it optional for now.

 ## Summary